50 places available for MLVK Electrical course in JB for PMR/SPM dropouts. Loan approved. Contact Karthik: 016-7555581.

 "We have to close the chapter.
 There may be a new chapter, but we may not be part of the next chapter," a tired-looking Moorthy said during the chat at a McDonald's restaurant.
 "I know, eventually we will also fail."

-Ethnic Indians form about 8 percent of Malaysia's 27 million people, and complain that the government denies them opportunities in jobs, and business.
+Ethnic Indians form about 8 percent of Malaysia's 27 million people, and complain that the government denies them opportunities in jobs, education and business.
 They say that years of systematic repression have kept them at the bottom of society.
-The government denies this and says all Malaysians have benefited from the spectacular progress of the export-driven since independence in 1957.
+The government denies this and says all Malaysians have benefited from the spectacular progress of the export-driven economy since independence in 1957.

 "We want the minority Indians to be given their basic rights If they can give us two or three (real concessions), we are willing to keep our mouth shut," Moorthy said.